arashjalalat/AzureFunctionsOpenAIExtension/README.md

 - `infra/`: Contains Bicep templates for infrastructure deployment.
   - `main.bicep`: Main Bicep template for resource deployment.
   - `core/`: Contains submodules for specific resources.
-- `.azure/`: Azure-specific configuration files.
+- `.azure/`: Environment variables used by `azd`.
-- `azure.yaml`: Azure DevOps pipeline configuration.
+- `azure.yaml`: Configuration file with mapping between the application and infra resources.

 ## Running the Project